Blog

 Myasthenia Gravis Treatment Options

-Unfortunately, there is no cure for myasthenia gravis yet.
-But effective treatments with oral medications, injectable drugs, and surgery can help improve symptoms.
+Although there is currently no cure for myasthenia gravis, a variety of treatments—including oral medications, injectable therapies, intravenous treatments, and surgery—can help improve symptoms and quality of life.
 The choice of myasthenia gravis treatment can vary according to your age, disease severity, and response to treatment.

 Get IVIG Copay Assistance